-Remove shallot to towel-lined plate and season with a pinch of salt and pepper.
+Remove shallots to towel-lined plate and season with a pinch of salt and pepper.

 Cook the Chicken

-Return pan used to cook shallot over medium heat.
+Return pan used to cook shallot to medium heat.

 Add chicken to hot pan and cook until slightly blackened and chicken reaches a minimum internal temperature of 165 degrees, 5-6 minutes per side.